Published on March 23, 2021 Updated on September 17, 2021

 Attachment avoidance and anxiety are calculated based on the average scores of the 6 avoidance items and 6 anxiety items.

 Both of these questionnaires have shown high reliability.
-Still, ECR-12 has been tested in various relationship context (same-sex couples, disturbed couples, etc.) and could be considered a slightly better option than ECR-Short Version.
+Still, ECR-12 has been tested in various relationship contexts (same-sex couples, disturbed couples, etc.) and could be considered a slightly better option than ECR-Short Version.

 ECR: Situational and Relationship-Specific Versions